Academic Advising for Accepted Study Abroad Students

 - The database is a historical record.
 Just as at UT, partner schools periodically implement curriculum changes, and courses may change in content or be cancelled.
 If the material covered for a specific course title changes substantially or credit hours are adjusted, (not common, but we have encountered these issues) a re-evaluation of the course will be necessary.

 - It is possible to have a business or non-business course at a partner school evaluated at any time, if a syllabus is available.
 Contact a BBA International Programs advisor for more information.

 Reminder of UT Regulations:

-- Please be aware of the 50% Rule: At least 50% of coursework in a student’s major must be completed in Austin at UT.
-For example, a marketing major may take 9 hours of marketing electives abroad if s/he takes MKT 337, MKT 460, and MKT 370 here.
-For IB majors, the ratio applies to the required IB classes and electives; area studies classes are not included in the 50% ratio.
+- Please be aware of the 50 Percent Rule: At least 50 percent of coursework in a student’s major must be completed in Austin at UT.
+For example, a marketing major may take nine hours of marketing electives abroad if s/he takes MKT 337, MKT 460, and MKT 370 here.
+For IB majors, the ratio applies to the required IB classes and electives; area studies classes are not included in the 50 percent ratio.

 - Students must take the required integrative course for their major (FIN 370, IB 378, MAN 374, MKT 370) here at UT.
 Substantial writing component courses must also be taken at UT.

 Reminder of Pre-Requisites:

 - Students participating on a semester or year exchange program must have completed both Economics and both Math courses prior to departure.
 Completion of such courses is not required at the time of applying, only before a student goes abroad.